Shahil-Ahamad-dev/Speech/README.md

 ### **Why Should You Use Nx Workspace?**
 So, why should we care about Nx Workspace?
 What makes it stand out?
 Here are some key reasons:

-1. **Supports Monorepo Structure:** Nx Workspace makes it easy to manage multiple projects together, which means less confusion and more efficiency.

-2. **Efficient Builds:** It has a smart caching system, so if you’ve already built or tested a part of your code, Nx remembers it.
-This saves you from repeating unnecessary tasks and helps you work faster.

-3. **Integration with Modern Frameworks:** Nx works seamlessly with popular frameworks like **Angular**, **React**, and **Node.js**, making it flexible for any kind of project.
+1. **Supports Multiple Projects Together (Monorepo Structure)**: Nx helps you manage many projects in one place, like having all your tools in one big toolbox.
+This makes it easier to keep everything organized and avoid confusion.

+2. **Faster Work with Smart Caching**: Nx remembers the work you've already done, like testing or building parts of your code.
+This way, you don’t have to redo the same tasks, saving time and effort.

+3. **Works with Popular Frameworks**: It easily connects with well-known tools like Angular, React, and Node.js.
+So, no matter what you're building, Nx can support it.

-4. **Customizable Plugins:** You can add plugins to fit your unique needs, so it’s not just a tool, but a tailored solution for your projects.
+4. **Customizable with Plugins**: You can add extra features to Nx to fit your specific needs.
+It’s like customizing your car with features that suit your driving style.

+Customizable with Plugins: You can add extra features to Nx to fit your specific needs.
+It’s like customizing your car with features that suit your driving style.
 ---

 ### **Key Features of Nx Workspace:**